colinaverill/FIA_Cstorage/README.txt

 - Scripts
   - Sequential scripts to extract FIA data and filtering to isolate forested sites that have no evidence of past cutting/logging, and then calculate growth.
 Soils scripts calculates soil variables on an aerial basis.
 There is also a script to extract climate data from PRISM data products.

+CURRENT STATUS:

+script test1. shows that we lose the entire west coast set of observations when we calculate soil C and N storage on an aerial basis.
+I need to figure out why this is and get all of those observations back in the data set!